brandon-gong/brandon-gong.github.io/_posts/2022-08-03-ptree-ml-part-1-introduction.md

 usemermaid: true
 ---

+_Note: This is just one post in a series of blog posts about ptree.ml.
+To see all posts about it, go [here]({% post_url 2022-08-01-ptree-ml-outline %})_.

 This will be the first post in a long series where I document the process of building a new project, which I've called "ptree.ml".